- Armored Core 1 (Project Phantasma, Master of Arena):

 - "Fall -Into Grace-", an action packed remix of "Fall" from the Sunrise album.

-- Most of the For Answer soundtrack, but specifically "Someone is Always Moving on the Surface", "Today", "Curtain Fall", and the Outro.
+- "Someone is Always Moving on the Surface", "Today", "Curtain Fall", and the Outro.

-- Also from For Answer, the "Spirit of Motherwill".
+- The "Spirit of Motherwill".
 It also has a remix, seeing as how its wreckage appears in Verdict Day and you can fight it again.

 - "Remember" from For Answer, its remix "Remember ~ on your memory", and another remix in Verdict Day as "Mechanized Memories" for the final boss, N-WGIX/v/ White Glint.